apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nex Benedict: Oklahoma teenager died by suicide, autopsy says**
+**Dutch anti-Islam populist Geert Wilders abandons PM bid**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68561120).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68557036).

 ## Requirements
 - Python 3.8